flyingfox123/myblog/language/java/basics/UseException.md

 }
 ```

 Honestly, the frustration of a person who would take part in such an abomination is understandable.
 What can they possibly do in that method to deal with an SQL exception?
-It°Øs an exception in the database, there are no means of °∞recovery,°± and this scope is probably incapable of accessing the UI to display an error dialog.
+It‚Äôs an exception in the database, there are no means of ‚Äúrecovery,‚Äù and this scope is probably incapable of accessing the UI to display an error dialog.
 Some more sophisticated evil-doers solve this by doing something of this sort:

 ```java
 public Data dataAccessCode() {